History of Denver: The Progressive Era

 Labor unions were active in Denver, especially the construction and printing crafts affiliated with the American Federation of Labor (AFL), and the railroad brotherhoods.
 After being welcomed at the 1908 Democratic National Convention, the AFL unions, who formed the Denver Trades and Labor Assembly, generally supported Democratic candidates.

-In early 1913, members of the Industrial Workers of the World, known as the Wobblies, conducted a free speech fight in Denver.
-City authorities had refused to allow IWW organizers to speak to people on street corners.
-Union members challenged the policy, with the aim of filling the jails to put pressure on city leaders.
-The Wobbly tactic, which they had employed successfully for half a decade throughout the North and West, clogged the courts so they couldn't handle anything but free speech cases.
+Publicizing the right of free speech was the goal in 1913 of the IWW (Industrial Workers of the World), known as the Wobblies.
+Organized protesters denounced restrictions in Denver, with the aim of filling the jails, The courts were clogged so they could not handle anything but free speech cases.
 Taxpayers complained that they were being forced to feed "whole armies of jailed Wobblies."
-In her autobiography, Emma Goldman wrote of twenty-seven IWW members, arrested during the Denver free speech fight, who were "tortured in the sweat-box for refusing to work on the rock-pile.
-On their release they marched through the streets with banners and songs..."
-The union eventually won the right to speak to workers, and within a year had formed two Denver "branches."
+The IWW eventually won the right to speak to workers, and within a year had formed two Denver branches.

-On the brink of World War I, Denver mirrored the rest of the nation in wanting to stay neutral.
+On the brink of World War I, Denverites wanted to stay neutral.
 However, once America entered the war in 1917, Denver contributed what it could to the war effort.
 Clothing and supplies were donated, children enrolled in agricultural and garden clubs to free up young men for the war, and mining and agricultural interests were expanded to support the troops and the nation.
 As prices for goods rose with the demand from the war effort farmers began planting crops in greater numbers and mining companies opened new mines for molybdenum, vanadium, and tungsten.